 The uninhabited Island of Staffa is famous for its hexagonal basal columns and the Fingals cave, an approximately 80m long cathedral in the Earth’s interior, exposed to the constant waves of the Atlantic.
-This place inspired Mendelssohn to the “Hebride Overture”.
+This place inspired Mendelssohn to compose the “Hebride Overture”.
 A visit to Staffa is not always possible due to the harsh conditions.
 But it is an unforgettable experience to approach this remote piece of rock with the zodiac.

-Day 5 : Jura & Crinan
+Day 5 : Jura & Oban

-How will be at sea and sail back to Oban on our music and whiskey trips.
+After a good tour and nice whiskey drams we sail back to Oban on our Sailing & Folk & Whiskey trip.
 On the way we can enjoy the untouched, wild nature of the islands on the Scottish west coast.
 The rugged beauty of Mull, the silence on the water, the indescribable landscape, the rugged coastline with surprising bays and quiet fishing villages.

-Day 7: Departure from Oban
+Day 6: Departure from Oban